 - "Psycho" Shower Murder Parody: The Bathtub Scene.

 - Redemption Equals Death

-- The shots of Sophie swimming shot from lower in the water recall the first scene of Jaws.
+- The shots of Sophie swimming shot from under the water recall the first scene of Jaws.

 - Sheriff Jake Devins points out no large carnivores live in the lake and jokes that it might have been the Loch Ness Monster.
 Sam later rules Nessie out as a suspect.